chaos-dotcom/colourstream/README.md

-# 🏳️‍🌈 ColourStream: A Self Hosted Livestream Colour Grading Review Platform for Colourists
+# 🏳️‍🌈 ColourStream: A Self Hosted Suite of Open Source Tools for Colorists

 ## 🚀 Overview

+ColourStream has evolved into a comprehensive suite of open source tools designed to assist the everyday colorist with their workflows.
+By being self-hosted, ColourStream won't succumb to "enshittification" - the common degradation of platforms as they prioritize profit whislt actively making the user experience worse.

-ColourStream is a self-hosted livestreaming review platform designed for colourists by a colourist.
-Powered by OvenMediaEngine and Mirotalk (AGPL), it provides potential end-to-end latency of less than 5 frames, making it perfect for real-time collaboration and client reviews.
+Powered by OvenMediaEngine and Mirotalk (AGPL), ColourStream provides potential end-to-end latency of less than 5 frames, making it perfect for real-time collaboration and client reviews.

+ColourStream Uploader streamlines file transfers by eliminating the need for multiple transfer applications.
+The workflow is simple: create a client profile, set up a project, and generate a secure, time-limited upload link.
+This unique hashed link allows clients to easily and safely transfer files directly to your system.

+We reccomend our sister application "TurboSort - LINK TO TURBOSORT" which works in tandem to link Colourstream Uploaders File Structure with your existing Project File Structure

-💡 **Built by A Colourist, for colourists** - with features specifically designed for the unique needs of color grading professionals.
-Unlike Grading over Zoom,Teams or another Video Meeting App, Colourstream is a purpose built application designed from the ground up with colourgrading in mind leveraging OvenMediaEngine to ensure a fully accurate Colour Pipeline Workflow
+💡 **Built by A Colourist, for Colorists** - with features specifically designed for the unique needs of colour grading professionals.
+Unlike grading over Zoom, Teams or another video meeting app, ColourStream is a purpose-built application designed from the ground up with colour grading in mind, leveraging OvenMediaEngine to ensure a fully accurate Colour Pipeline Workflow

 ## ✨ Key Features